Blue Forest

 Posidonia oceanica

-Posidonia oceanica is an endemic marine plant found exclusively in the Mediterranean Sea with an extraordinary environmental value.
-It forms extensive underwater meadows of great ecological importance: they protect the coast from erosion, stabilise the seabed, create a biodiversity hotspot, provide shelter and food for many marine species, capture carbon dioxide and produce oxygen through photosynthesis.
+It forms extensive meadows that protect coasts from erosion, stabilize the seabed, create biodiversity hotspots, provide shelter and food for over 350 marine species, and produce oxygen through photosynthesis.

-About 80% of coastal oxygen production comes from this plant, which is why it is also called the "lung of the Mediterranean Sea".
+Around 80% of coastal oxygen production comes from this plant, which is why it is also called the “lung of the Mediterranean.

 Gallery image